-Flaxseed is one of the most potent sources of heart health-promoting omega-3 fats.
-Studies indicate that adding flaxseed to your diet can reduce the development of heart disease by 46% while helping keep red blood cells from clumping together and forming clots that can block arteries.
+Flaxseed is one of the most potent sources of omega-3 fats.
+Studies indicate that adding flaxseed to your diet can reduce the development of heart disease by 46 percent and help keep red blood cells from clumping together and forming clots that can block arteries.
 Sprinkle 2 Tbsp of flax-seed a day on your cereal or salad.